gcallah/Rationalism/VoegelinOakeshott/OakeshottVoegelin.md

 therefore do not condemn rounds simply because they fall short of perfection, it provides us a standard by which we may judge particular rounds more or less exemplary.

 The Gnostic, on the other hand, is only satisfied with perfection.
-Any round with the score higher than 18 is condemned as sinful and fallen, and any barriers to achieving that perfect round must be obliterated.
+Any round with a score higher than 18 is condemned as sinful and fallen, and any barriers to achieving that perfect round must be obliterated.

 It is interesting to note here that, while EV shares MO's rejection of the "dogmatic metaphysics" of the scholastics, this does not lead the former as it does the latter to reject teleology, or, indeed, that tradition as a whole.
 For